divanshu-netizen/TodoApp-Demo/README.md

 Automation Test Script that demos if a text box is editable | Robot Framework | Gherkin Language

 # AngularJS application test - UI Automation in Robot Framework
 Gherkin(BDD) notation has been used along with Robot Framework & SeleniumLibrary.
 Page Object Model has been implemented to separte test script file, setup file from the resource and keywords file.
-Result folder will contain report, log & output files.
-I've captured Screen shot of the Actual results which are also saved under Results folder.
+Reports folder will contain report, log & output files.
+I've captured Screen shot of the Actual results which are also saved under Reports folder.

 Test Suite has 3 folders: